LWFlouisa/BunkerType/Researchers/Tools.md

 ## Item Classification
 This can be foudn in Shuffle, Iterate, and Sort.
 It shuffles and matches to an index of standard items, then applies classifications to each matched item.

+## Movement History
+This tracks how often you've previously moved in X or Y coordinate directons, such as the play tracking previous moves.